a-mircoli/big-gui/README.md

 ### Linux
 To use X11 on Linux, you could simply install the xorg-x11-server-Xorg package that provides the X server and the necessary libraries.

-Then start the X11 server using the command:
+Then run the command:
 ```
-$ Xorg :0 -listen tcp &
+$ xhost +
 ```
-This command starts the X11 server on display :0 and enables connection via TCP.
+to  allow any client to connect to the X server

 ## BUILD
 First of all clone the repository with the command: